Söderarm: History

 In the 17th century, the first land beacons were constructed at Thorskär, Söderarm.
 In 1839, the lighthouse was built and the island staffed.
 The light ran on colza oil, and mirrors reflected it.
 More houses and buildings were added during the 19th century.
 In 1882, a kerosene lamp replaced the old lamp, but the mirrors remained until 1928 when a third order lens and Gustaf Daléns AGA-light replaced the old equipment.
 In 1953, the light was finally electrified and automated.
 The station was, however, staffed until September 1997.
 In 1999, a small aerobeacon mounted on a metallic mast replaced the traditional light, which was deactivated and taken away by the Swedish Maritime Administration in the summer of 2007.
 Söderarm had been seen as a typical example of a lighthouse not needed for modern commercial shipping.
 However, the old lens and light equipment remains, and plans to reactivate the lighthouse have been discussed.
 The metallic mast was removed in the autumn of 2009.
 A conference company currently promotes activity in the old light station buildings.
 Overnight accommodations are available in the keeper's house.
 Söderam is frequently reported as a weather station in the Swedish Meteorological and Hydrological Institute (SMHI) shipping news.
 The lighthouse has been protected by Swedish law since 1935 as a culturally important building.

+Near future

+Söderarm lighthouse island will be taken back into military use as of January 1, 2025.

+Söderarm AB tourism operations on the island will end at the same time, after 25 years.